quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

     hardware_compile(test_sched, mapping_config)

-In the given example, we added a second sequencer to output 0.
+In the given example, we added a second portclock configuration to output 0.
 Now any signal on port :code:`"q0:mw"` with clock :code:`"some_other_clock"` will be added digitally to the signal with the same port but clock :code:`"q0.01"`.
 The Qblox modules currently have six sequencers available, which sets the upper limit to our multiplexing capabilities.

 .. note::